Ecommerce web design: 16 essential tips

 Consider carefully how and where H1 and H2 tags will be used.
 For H1 tags, it is key you do not use the logo as one, as this will be repeated on every single page of the site.
 Think about utilising the space below the header and navigation menu.

-11. Give your site personality
+09. Give your site personality

-To make a site stand out you need to add a bit of personality.
+To make a site stand out, you need to add a bit of personality.
 Obviously a clean, simple to navigate site is the bedrock, but on it's own that's not enough.
 Without that small bit of personality, your ecommerce store will not stand out and be remembered.

 In the example above there is a simple colour theme and clean layout, but with some tweaks to the style the site has its own unique look without scaring away users.

-12. Incorporate social media
+10. Incorporate social media

-13. Provide a quick product preview
+11. Provide a quick product preview

-By adding a quick preview to your category and search pages, ranging from a simply larger version of the image to a more complex view that loads details via ajax, you can get the user's attention towards your products and their details.
+By adding a quick preview to your category and search pages, ranging from a larger version of the image to a more complex view that loads details via ajax, you can get the user's attention towards your products and their details.

-14. Add a newsletter signup form
+12. Add a newsletter signup form

 Building up a strong email list is a long process, but incredibly valuable for promotion especially around Christmas.
 Having a newsletter sign up form is standard on any ecommerce store, so try to make yours more appealing than others.

-15. Keep product pages clean
+13. Make product pages clean and clear

-16. Include testimonials
+14. Include testimonials

 Had a lovely email from a customer complimenting your amazing service?
 Surely any potential user will only see this a more of a reason to spend money on your site.
 This is something that works well as a slider or sidebar addition.